 Understanding DHCP

-DHCP stands for Dynamic Hosting Configuration Protocol.
+DHCP stands for Dynamic Host Configuration Protocol.
 While this sounds complicated, it’s really not.
-An easy way to explain DHCP is that it automatically assigns IP addresses to devices connected to your network.
-You can reboot your laptop, desktop computer, or other connected device and will be assigned an IP address that is required to use the network.
-You won’t have to do it manually, and other employees or users of the network won’t be left waiting for you to assign them an IP address before they go online.
+In short, DHCP automatically assigns IP addresses to devices on your network.
+When you reboot your laptop, desktop, or other connected device, it is handed the IP address it needs to use the network - you don’t have to configure anything by hand, and no one has to wait for an address before getting online.

 This option must be enabled on your computer, and it’s really easy to do by accessing the Properties menu of your Network Settings.
 If you’re having DHCP problems, the first and easiest troubleshooting step is to make sure it’s enabled.
 If not, enable DHCP, restart your router and reboot your device and try again.
 In some cases, this may resolve your problem.
 In others, you may have to take a different approach to solving the DHCP error.